jacobvm04/quickest-sort/README.md

 # Quickest Sort

 Blazingly fast quick-sort implementation validated with `proptest`.
+Writen in an effort to prepare for my Data Structures and Algorithms exam.

 ## Benchmarks